derekrparris/DynaMoE/README.md

 4. Press **Cmd + R** to build and launch DynaMoE.
 5. On startup, DynaMoE automatically scans your `~/.cache/huggingface/hub` directory for downloaded models.
 Open **Settings (⌘,) $\to$ Models** to select your default model, or select any discovered model directly from the chat dropdown!
 6. For detailed explanations of every setting, sampling formulas, and hardware presets, consult the [**DynaMoE Settings & User Guide**](SETTINGS_GUIDE.md) or open it directly in the app via **Help $\to$ DynaMoE Help & Settings Guide** (`⌘?`).

+If you want to help test beta releases of the app, check the releases section. use the in-app documentation for guidance on using the various settings.

+Additional things to be aware of:

 ---